Servicerobotics-Ulm/SmartDependencyVariabilityGraphs/README.md

 A code generator is then able to generate a solver of such models that determines requirements-related and environmental-contextual variant bindings of building blocks.
 Requirements specified by the endusers of these building blocks can be constraints for specific properties of the model (a property is a special subtype of a variability entity) and/or preference specifications for modeled conflict of objectives between properties.

-Furthermore, it offers an implementation of the LISP-based DSL [SmartTCL](https://wiki.servicerobotik-ulm.de/about-smartsoft:robotic-behavior:smarttcl) with the Eclipse Modeling Tools.
+Furthermore, the toolchain offers an implementation of the LISP-based DSL [SmartTCL](https://wiki.servicerobotik-ulm.de/about-smartsoft:robotic-behavior:smarttcl) with the Eclipse Modeling Tools.
 This allows to program concrete behavior for simulated or real robots in combination with the [SmartSoft Approach](https://wiki.servicerobotik-ulm.de/about-smartsoft:approach).

 # Installation
 To try it out, you need to do the following: